MMK21Hub/MoreCacti/README.md

 # MoreCacti
-A datapack for Minecraft that adds more cactus-related items
+A datapack for Minecraft that adds more cactus-related items.